Sony FE 70-300mm f/4.5-5.6 G OSS (SEL70300G) review

 There was little or no Chromatic aberrations visible in the images I shot.
 It looks like those AR coatings do their job very well.

-Autofocus can often be a problem with the ‘cheaper’ Sony FE lenses, but the SEL70300 does wear the G moniker, meaning it’s positioned somewhere in the middle between cheap lenses and Sony’s high-end GM or Zeiss optics.
+Autofocus can often be a problem with the ‘cheaper’ Sony FE lenses, but the SEL70300 does wear the G moniker, meaning it’s positioned somewhere in the middle between cheap lenses and Sony’s high-end GM and Zeiss optics.
 I tried this lens on the Sony A7rm2 and it focusses accurately and relatively quickly in good light, low light is another matter, though, and you’ll often find it hunting when used in those conditions.
 Overall I would say that a casual shooter on a budget wouldn’t have any real problems in this regard.

 I apologize for calling a 1300 dollar lens budget, but keep in mind that we’re in Sony territory here, who are charging you a premium for the development costs of mirrorless full frame lenses.